sidi762/Navigation-Module-for-TDPS/README.md

 ### IMPORTANT NOTICE: THIS IS A COURSE PROJECT.
 ANY USES OF THE CODE FOR EITHER THIS COURSE OR ANY OTHER COURSES ARE NOT ALLOWED.

-Files:
+Important Files:
+- main.py
+- messaging.py
 - HCSR04
     - __init__.py
 - LineTracking
     - __init__.py
     - odometer.py
-- main.py
-- messaging.py

 Communication protocol see https://uestc.feishu.cn/wiki/wikcnJO1Esl7VogwTTdD5lYPgZJ